-- Try to stay within the 100 word limit - In the first draft, note key facts, statistics, etc. that you need to include. - Do not include a statement of scope; a sentence like "this paper will look at..." is inappropriate in an informative abstract. . - Be sure to omit or condense lengthy examples, tables, and other supporting detail.

-- Revise the draft into smooth, standalone prose; the abstract itself should be a mini-essay. - Edit the revision.
+- Stay within the 100 word limit - In the first draft, note key facts, statistics, etc. that you need to include. - Do not include a statement of scope; a sentence like "this paper will look at...." is inappropriate in an informative abstract. - Be sure to omit or condense lengthy examples, tables, and other supporting detail. - Revise the draft into smooth, stand-alone prose; the abstract itself should be a mini-essay. - Edit the revision.
 Be sure that the abstract is complete and accurate.
-Double check that the abstract is written in the same voice as is the paper. - Have your mentor review this abstract provide numbers that can be easily misinterpreted, but on the other hand you don't have room for all the caveats.
+Double check that the abstract is written in the same voice as is the paper. - Have your mentor review this abstract.